Who Is Tim Burton?

 In 2014, Burton directed the biopic Big Eyes, about the life of artist Margaret Keane, whose paintings of subjects with immense eyes have become iconic.
 Returning to the fantasy genre, he directed the eerie Miss Peregrine's Home for Peculiar Children, based on the popular YA novel by Ransom Riggs, in 2016.

-Next up for the acclaimed director was a live-action adaptation of the Disney classic Dumbo, starring DeVito, Keaton, Colin Farrell and Eva Green.
+Next up for the acclaimed director was a live-action adaptation of the Disney classic Dumbo (2019), starring DeVito, Keaton, Colin Farrell and Eva Green.

 Off the Screen

-In addition to his filmwork, Burton exhibited over 700 drawings, paintings, and other artwork at New York City's Museum of Modern Art in 2009 and 2010 - as well as at renown museums around the world.
+In addition to his filmwork, Burton exhibited over 700 drawings, paintings, and other artwork at New York City's Museum of Modern Art in 2009 and 2010.

 Burton became involved with Apes star Bonham Carter in 2001.
-They had two children, a son, Billy, born in October 2003 and a daughter, Nell, born in December 2007.
-In 2014, it was reported that the couple had separated after thirteen years together.
+They had two children, a son, Billy, born in October 2003, and a daughter, Nell, born in December 2007.
+In 2014, it was reported that the couple had separated after 13 years together.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!